 City of Richardson Fire Training Facility & Emergency Operations Center

-Additionally, there is a 4600 sf Equipment Storage facility on site that includes two bays to house equipment and apparatus during training activities.
-This area may also be used for “classroom” training activities.
-Additionally, this building includes a room to house the turn-out gear and the SCBA bottle filling equipment, along with a dedicated room for physical training activities.
+Additionally, there is a 4,600 square foot equipment storage facility on site that includes two equipment bays and contains storage for apparatus used during training activities.
+This area may also be used for classroom training activities.
 There is also a small office for record keeping and registration for recruits or trainees along with an “outdoor classroom” area beneath a canopy for critiquing and reviewing training activities.